PAWS programs are continually developed and evolve to meet the needs of our clients.

 Through this program, Paws 4 Autism hopes to achieve the following:

-- An increased connection to the community through expanded fostering opportunities.
+- Increasing connection to the community through expanded fostering opportunities.